-Symptom Cause Remedy MHP jaws will not move, move too fast or move too slow.
-Check speed valve operation Adjust if necessary (see "Adjusting the Speed Valve" on page 20) The material is too big.
-Consult the factory.
-MHP cannot process or hold material Speed valve needs adjustment.
-See "Adjusting the Speed Valve" on page 20. in the jaws.
-Back pressure is too high.
-Check all hydraulic lines and ensure they are not kinked and are of the proper size.
-Check the base machine circuit for restrictor valves.
-The jaws don't shift speed when closing.
-Pilot valve pressure is too high.
-Adjust the pilot valve adjustment counter clockwise in small increments until issue is corrected (see "Adjusting the Speed Valve" on page 20).
-Jaw speed wont shift when the jaws are partially opened.
+Symptom Cause Remedy Jaw Speed wont shift when the jaws are partially opened.
 Back pressure is too high in the base machine return line.
-Use larger diameter hydraulic lines to minimize back pressure.
-Move the main spool adjustment screw clockwise in small increments until the issue is corrected (see "Adjusting the Speed Valve" on page 20).
+Use higher diameter hydraulic lines to minimize back pressure.
+Move the main spool adjustment screw clockwise in small increments until the issue is corrected (see "Adjusting the Speed Valve" on page 23).
 Jaws continue to close after the operator has let go of the controls, after moving in speed mode.
 The main valve spool isn't fully shifting out of speed mode.
-Move the main spool adjustment screw clockwise,in small increments, until the issue is corrected (see "Adjusting the Speed Valve" on page 20).
+Move the main spool adjustment screw clockwise,in small increments, until the issue is corrected (see "Adjusting the Speed Valve" on page 23).
 The jaws lack power.
 The main valve spool isn't fully shifting out of speed mode.
-Move the main spool adjustment screw counter clockwise,in small increments, until the issue is corrected (see "Adjusting the Speed Valve" on page 20).
+Move the main spool adjustment screw counter clockwise,in small increments, until the issue is corrected (see "Adjusting the Speed Valve" on page 23).
+Base machine pressure is too low or is in hammer mode.
+Check the base machine.